-In this seminar, you will improve your proposal writing, resulting in improved proposal quality and increased win rates.
+In this class, you will learn how to improve your proposal writing, resulting in improved proposal quality and increased win rates.
 Students will learn what constitutes great proposal writing as well as how to plan and write effective proposals, avoid pitfalls commonly found in proposal writing, and write content to efficiently increase proposal evaluation scores.
-These techniques are explained in detail for technical, management, past performance, and resume volumes.
 Class exercises allow students to practice these skills in class with instructor feedback.

 What you will learn: